-University of Arkansas, C. Roy Adair Undergraduate Research Internship Program, provides the opportunity for undergraduates to conduct their own research project under the guidance of faculty in the Department of Plant Pathology at the University of Arkansas.
+University of Arkansas, Adair/Bollenbacher Scholarship and Summer Internship, provides the opportunity for undergraduates to conduct their own research project under the guidance of faculty in the Department of Plant Pathology at the University of Arkansas.

 The University of Georgia College of Agricultural and Environmental Sciences (CAES) Young Scholars Internship Program targets talented high school students who show a high aptitude in math- and science-related subjects.
 Selected summer interns work side-by-side with CAES researchers for six weeks, and are paid a salary for up to 40 hours of work per week.

 Research Experience for Undergraduates (REU) programs at KSU provide hands-on independent summer internships in diverse laboratories within the Department of Plant Pathology.
 Stipends and accommodations are offered to eligible and motivated students, who are then matched with faculty mentors through various campus-wide programs.
 These include an NSF-funded 10-week summer internship program: the Summer Research for Undergraduate Experiences.
 KSU also operates two summer internship programs that target underrepresented groups: the Summer Undergraduate Research Opportunity Program (SUROP), and the College of Agriculture KSRE Multicultural Summer Fellow Program.